peruvianidol/11ty-recipes/_src/recipes/011-add-a-sitemap.md

 - A `url` in **_data/site.json**

 ### Directions

-1. Create a file in your source directory  called **sitemap.njk** and add the following content to it.
+1. Create a file in your source directory called **sitemap.njk** and add the following content to it

 ```md
 ---